djhackersdev/bemanitools/README.md

 ## Source Code
 The source code is included with this distribution package (src.zip).
 Please refer to the [development document](doc/development.md) for further details.

-## Bugs and TODOs
-We have our own issue tracker for this.
-If you want to contribute or have any bugs to report, please reach out to us on the various channels we are available on.
-Please help us by providing a detailed description of your concern including:
-* The version of bemanitools you are using
-* The games affected including version
-* Log output of bemanitools and the game
-* The APIs you have been using with bemanitools, e.g. iidxio-keyboard, eamio-keyboard.
-* The OS version you are running this on
-* Specs of your hardware including CPU, RAM, GPU
-* A detailed description of your issue.
-Describe the symptoms and the steps to trigger and reproduce them.
-Videos and screenshots might be helpful depending on the issue.

-## Contributions
-Patches are welcome!
-Let us know if you have any contributions, e.g. bugfixes, and send us a patch file.
-Please read our [development guidelines](doc/development.md) as they contain valuable information that your contribution meets our standards.

-Once submitted, we will review your contribution and get back to you about any changes or when we merge them to our upstream repository.
-Your changes, once approved, will be included in the next release.

-## Roadmap
-No concrete roadmap or timeline exists.
-We want to continue adding support for new games as well as old games (some of the old games supported by BT4 are not supported, yet).
-However, our time and workforce is limited.
-If you are interested in contributing, please check the [contribution section](#contributions).

 # License
 Source code license is the Unlicense; you are permitted to do with this as thou wilt.
 For details, please refer to the